foundata/proxmox-pve-backup-usb/README.md

 # Create a partition and encrypt it.
 #
-# Please use a long passphrase (at least 20 chars) for security and store
+# Please use a long passphrase (at least 20 characters) for security and
-# it in your password management.
+# store it in your password management.
 You do not have to type it anywhere,
 # the script will grab it from a keyfile later.
 #
-# You might want to look at a current system with disk encryption which crypto
+# You might want to look at a current system with disk encryption which
-# default settings are en-vouge:
+# crypto default settings are en-vouge:
 #   dmsetup table ${deviceNameBelow/dev/mapper}
 #   cryptsetup luksDump ${device}
 # As of 2023 "aes-xts-plain64" should be a good choice.